 Over time, excessive alcohol consumption can damage both the brain and liver, causing lasting damage.

 Excessive alcohol consumption can have long-lasting effects on neurotransmitters in the brain, decreasing their effectiveness or even mimicking them.
 Alcohol also destroys brain cells and contracts brain tissue.
 Some people with a history of excessive alcohol use develop nutritional deficiencies that further damage brain function.

 The precise symptoms of alcohol-related brain damage depend on a person's overall health, how much they drink, and how well their liver functions, among other factors.

 As soon as alcohol enters the bloodstream, it changes how the brain functions.
-Moderate consumption of alcohol may cause the following temporary effects:
+Moderate consumption of alcohol may cause the

 - loss of inhibition

 - decreased planning and organizational skills

 - changes in mood and concentration